8 week baby check by GP and immunisation clinic with the practice nurse, on Tuesdays by appointment.

 You can also contact Ward 32 at the Luton and Dunstable Hospital on 01582 497557.

 The doctors are involved in the antenatal and postnatal care of patients who plan to have their baby in hospital.
-Patients wishing to have a home delivery are soley under the care of the midwifery team.
+Patients wishing to have a home delivery are solely under the care of the midwifery team.

 We are happy to provide a range of non-NHS services for which we charge a fee.
 This fee is reviewed on an annual basis.
 These include full medical examinations required for employers, private certificates, PSV or HGV licences and medical reports and examinations for insurance companies etc.

 A full list of the services provided and the associated costs is available to download below.

-The team has a wide range of skills and specialties.
+The team has a wide range of skills and specialities.
 Please let reception know what you require to ensure you are booked in with the appropriate nurse, length of appointment or clinic.

-The nursing team at the Surgery consists of 1 Nurse Practitioner, 2 Practice Nurses, a Health Care Assistant and a Phlebotomist.
+The nursing team at the Surgery consists of 3 Practice Nurses, a Health Care Assistant and a Phlebotomist.

 They are available by appointment for a full range of nursing services which include:-

 Appointments for the Physician Associate.

 If patients are house-bound, we are able to organise specific care with the District Nursing Team.

 Baby Brasseries are friendly, cafe style groups, run by trained staff and local mums.

 They provide information for pregnant mums and support for breastfeeding mothers and babies.